gskinnerTeam/flutter-folio/README.md

 <p align="center"><img src="https://flutter.gskinner.com/assets/images/git_dashes.png?" width="800px"></p>

 ### Demo Builds
-To preview the app without needing to run a build process you can download from the app store on your device by visiting: https://flutter.gskinner.com/folio/#g-download
+To preview the app you can download from the app store on your device by visiting: https://flutter.gskinner.com/folio/#g-download

 ### Installation